Luigian/Php_Piscine/day05/ex06/README.md

-# Piscine_Php / day05 / ex06 : Where is vinc’ ?
+# Php_Piscine / day05 / ex06 : Where is vinc’ ?

 ## Description
 Create the request to display, from the table 'film', the title and summary of all movies containing ’Vincent’ in their summary.
 The research must be case-insensitive.
 Order the results by ascending id_film.